 - Revision notes for the article appear in the Revision Notes tab.

-- You can click on the notes icon next to a block of content to view notes associated with that content block.
+- You can click on the notes icon next to a block of content to jump to notes associated with that content block.

 Using Revision Notes